 These conditions apply whether you have incurred the VAT on:

 - supplies you have received from VAT-registered traders in the UK

-- goods you have acquired from another member state of the EU, or imported from outside the EU
+- goods you have acquired from a member state of the EU, or imported from outside the UK or EU

 You cannot recover VAT that would normally be irrecoverable in any circumstances - see VAT guide (Notice 700).